Temporal correlation in the inverse-gamma polymer: Proofs of the free energy estimates of Section

 Because of the upper bound $h\leq \tfrac{1}{2}N^{1/3}$ from \eqref{h_range}, we can choose $w_0$ and $N_0$ to be large enough so that for all $N\geq N_0$ and $0 \leq h \leq \tfrac{1}{2}N^{1/3}$, the slope in \eqref{slope_int} is contained inside the interval $[1-\epsilon, 1+ \epsilon]$ from Proposition \ref{slope_z}.
 Then, by Proposition \ref{slope_z} and possibly increasing the value $w_0$ if necessarily, there exists a positive constant $C$ such that

 where the constant $C$ above is independent of $h$ as long as $0 \leq h\leq \tfrac{1}{2}N^{1/3}$.

-Next, we can increase $w_0$ further if necessary so that the interval from \eqref{relate_z_h} falls into the small interval $[-\epsilon, \epsilon]$ from Proposition \ref{time_const}.
-Then, Proposition \ref{time_const} and increasing $w_0$ further if necessarily gives us the first inequality sign below, and the second inequality comes from \eqref{relate_z_h}
+Subsequently, if required, we can further increase $w_0$ so that the interval from \eqref{relate_z_h} falls within the small interval $[-\epsilon, \epsilon]$ from Proposition \ref{time_const}.
+Then, by leveraging Proposition \ref{time_const} and further increasing $w_0$ if necessary, we obtain the first inequality below, while the second inequality is derived from \eqref{relate_z_h}.

 Note that $w_0$ has now been fixed, so we absorb it into $\wt{C}$.

 Finally, let us upper bound the probability stated in the proposition,

 Fix $C$ small so that $\wt C- C>0$ in the expression above, we will now show that all three probabilities decay faster than $e^{-C(|h|^3+ \min\{t^{3/2}, tN^{1/3}\})}$.
 The term $\eqref{one} \leq e^{-C(|h|^3+ \min\{t^{3/2}, tN^{1/3}\})}$ follows from Proposition \ref{up_ub}.
 For the remaining two other terms, by symmetry, their estimates are the same.
 Let us work with \eqref{two}.
 Since $u^*$ only depends on the edges between the lines $\mathcal{L}_0$ and $\mathcal{L}_N$, then by Proposition \ref{low_ub}